 Despite tactical shortcomings, Taleb still found a lot of success.
 He was repeatedly able to utilize his technical Zahabi-trained jiu jitsu to create scrambles and escape from underneath Alves.

 But Nordine was a bit too keen on gaining top position himself.
 After narrowly avoiding an Alves guillotine opportunity, Taleb changed levels against the cage for a double leg with his head on the outside.
 In an instant, Alves was on his neck, and the tap came soon after.

 Alves would cap off his win streak with a gnarly guillotine finish over America’s sweetheart, one Colby Covington.

 Nordine Taleb would not fight again for over seven months.
 When he returned, it was against another credentialed veteran Brazilian, the former Jungle Fight champion Erick Silva.

 Before Neil Magny snapped the first two-fight win streak of his UFC career, Silva had alternated wins and losses since his promotional debut in 2011.
 Silva had finished all six of his UFC victories, as well as earning six “Of the Night” bonuses.

-As competent and dangerous on the ground as he is on the feet, Silva presented a similar challenge to Taleb as Alves had.
+As aggressive and dangerous on the ground as he is on the feet, Silva presented a similar challenge to Taleb as Alves had.
 However, the months off served Nordine well.
 For the first time, UFC fans saw him completely relaxed.
 Traditionally a wild blitzing fighter, Silva had taken a more calculated approach since discovering his issues with conditioning.

 Calamity threatened early, as a misstep by Taleb appeared to severely twist his ankle.
 In all honesty, it was gross.